idozii/CANCER-REGRESSION/README.md

 2 datasets don't need to clean anymore because they don't have any missing values and duplicates.

-Approve merge for plotting and predicting.
+Approved to merge for plotting and predicting.

 ## MERGING DATA BASED ON GEOGRAPHY